 5. Blanket and Pillow

-“I think I would appreciate something soft for comfort (like a super soft blanket).” — Julie S.
+“I think I would appreciate something soft for comfort (like a super soft blanket for good sleep).” — Julie S.

 6. Personal Clothing Items